Instagram Tips & Strategies

 Before getting into the "how," let's quickly cover the "why."
 Ignoring your comment section is like throwing a party and then locking yourself in a side room - you're missing the entire point.
 Active community management directly impacts your success in three big ways:

 • It Feeds the Algorithm: When you reply to a comment, you're doubling the engagement on that comment.
-Instagram's algorithm sees this back-and-forth conversation as a sign that your post is interesting and valuable, which can lead to it being shown to more people.
+Instagram's algorithm sees this back-and-forth conversation as a sign that your post is interesting and valuable, which can lead to it being shown to more people and help gain more Instagram followers.

 A Simple Framework for Handling Any Comment